sinabaghal/sinabaghal.github.io/_pages/about.md

 I earned my PhD in Mathematics from the University of Waterloo in 2021, and I hold both a master's and a bachelor's degree in Mathematics from Sharif University of Technology.
 My [PhD research](https://uwspace.uwaterloo.ca/handle/10012/16872) focused on Stochastic Optimization, while my earlier studies delved into Fundamental Mathematics.

-I thrive on solving meaningful challenges and enjoy collaborating with diverse and talented teams.
-Feel free to reach out – I'm always up for a coffee and a good conversation!

 # Projects

 ### Generative Modeling of Heston Volatility Surfaces Using Variational Autoencoders